Guide To Chicken Breeds

 Rhode Island Red

-This chicken originated in the county of Sussex and is a very old English breed.
+This chicken originated in the county of Sussex and is an ancient English breed.
 The Sussex is a very gentle and colorful bird.
 This variety of the Sussex breed makes for a good backyard chicken and dual purpose for meat or egg production.
-Their speckled coloring makes them blend in with the background and camouflages them from predators such as coyotes, and foxes.
-They molt each year and more speckles appear so they become even more colorful the older they get.
+Their speckled coloring makes them blend in with the background and camouflages them from predators such as coyotes and foxes.
+They molt each year, and more speckles appear, so they become even more colorful the older they get.
 The Speckled Sussex handles confinement well and is an excellent egg layer.

 White Leghorns are good layers of white eggs, laying an average of 280 per year and sometimes reaching 300–320.
 They have originations from Italy, Denmark, and England.
-This breed is very athletic, hardy, non-sitters and lay very nice large/extra large white eggs.
-They have a good feed-to-egg conversion ratio, needing around 125 grams per day of feed.
-This chicken breed is great for free range chicken farming or organic free range chicken eggs.
+This breed is very athletic, hardy, active, and lays large/extra-large white eggs.
+They have an excellent feed-to-egg conversion ratio, needing around 125 grams per day of feed.
+This chicken breed is excellent for free-range chicken, farming, or organic free range chicken eggs.
 Leghorns rarely exhibit broodiness and are thus well suited for uninterrupted egg laying.
 The Leghorn is a light breed that matures quickly and is not considered a viable meat producer.
-Leghorns are active and efficient foragers and are one of the best for free range chickens that can avoid predators.
+Leghorns are active and efficient foragers and are one of the best free-range chickens at avoiding predators.
 They typically avoid human contact and tend to be nervous and flighty.

-The White Plymouth Rock Chicken is a good dual purpose chicken, a good pet chicken, a member of the Plymouth Rock family and known by their short name as a white rock chicken.
-They lay large to extra large brown eggs and the cockerels make very good fryers.
-White Rocks hens have similar characteristics as the Barred Rocks, except they are pure white in color.
-As chicks however the chick fuzz can be white to all shades of dark smoky color turning to white feathers as new juvenile feathers emerge.
-They are graceful, inquisitive, friendly and easy to manage.
-White Rocks hens are not as popular as the barred rocks, they have soft feathers and a dawn like undercoat, making them very cold hardy.
-White rock hens start laying eggs on average at about 5 months after hatching and are among some earliest maturing laying hens.
+The White Plymouth Rock Chicken is an excellent dual-purpose chicken, a good pet chicken, a member of the Plymouth Rock family, and known by their short name as a white rock chicken.
+They lay large to extra- large brown eggs and the cockerels make very good fryers.
+White Rock hens have similar characteristics as the Barred Rocks, except they are pure white in color.
+As chicks; however, the chick fuzz can be white to all shades of dark smoky color turning to white feathers as new juvenile feathers emerge.
+They are graceful, curious, friendly, and easy to manage.
+White Rock hens are not as popular as the barred rocks.
+They have soft feathers and down like undercoat, making them very cold hardy.
+White rock hens start laying eggs on average at about 5 months after hatching and are among some of the earliest, mature, laying hens.